eaasglobal/docs/README.md

 EAAS.GLOBAL is committed to leading the industry in sustainability and profitability.
 With eaas_app, ZKP Algorithm, and DePIN hardware, we harness the potential of carbon footprint data to reward positive environmental actions with $EAAS Tokens
 -->
+ Climate action demands more than paperwork and talk — it requires real action.
+Our system turns this principle into practice by **encouraging and rewarding everyday sustainable activities**

 # Mission

 To provide everyone with a simple way to enrich their lives by verifying their participation in the global movement to clean up our environment.
 All people deserve more rewards for taking even the smallest steps toward a sustainable future